LogoFlexColorScheme

 The ColorScheme uses colors from these palettes for its colors, by using a predefined tone for each color from a given palettes.
 The light and matching dark mode ColorScheme use the same tonal palettes, they just use different tones from the same palette for corresponding colors.

-When you use seed generated ColorSchemes in the Themes Playground, you can see all the generated Tonal Palettes, they are shown in the above order.
+When you use seed generated ColorSchemes in the Themes Playground, you can see all the generated Tonal Palettes.
+They are shown in the order primary, secondary, tertiary, error, neutral and neutral variant.

 For example, tone 40 is used from primary Tonal Palette for the ColorScheme.primary color in light theme mode, while tone 80 is used in dark theme mode.
 On the web and a desktop build of the app, if you hover with the mouse over a seeded ColorScheme color, its source color will be highlighted in the computed Tonal Palette.

-Above we saw that even when we used three input color as keys, we did not get so much of the chroma in the used input color in the resulting Tonal Palettes for the secondary and tertiary colors.
-This is because the default Material 3 tonal palette calculation algorithm locks chroma for secondary tonal palette generation to 16, and it uses the hue from the same used key color.
+Above, we saw that even when we used three input colors as keys, we did not get so much of the chroma in the used input color in the resulting Tonal Palettes for the secondary and tertiary colors.
+This is because the default Material-3 tonal palette calculation algorithm locks chroma for secondary tonal palette generation to 16, and it uses the hue from the same used key color.

 For the tertiary tonal palette, chroma is locked to 24, so a bit more colorful than secondary, which can also be seen in the produced palettes.
 Additionally, hue is rotated +60 degrees from the input key color hue, effectively generating a new hue, based on the single input key color.